Mase3206/django-multihost/README.md

 This is a set of helpful wrapper scripts and Docker configurations to self-host a multi-site Django server.

+**We have a wiki now!** It goes a bit more in depth than this README does, so [take a look at it](https://github.com/Mase3206/web-dev-host/wiki) if you're curious.

 ## Requirements
 ### System
 - Python 3.12+